 There are a few steps that a DPM must take to become a successful project manager.
 First, a person must learn about the digital industry through extensive work experience and educational opportunities.
 In addition to learning about computer programming languages, digital project management also must be familiar with the different types of digital projects, such as web development and digital media.
-As a project manager, the person needs to understand how each type of digital project works to create useful marketing material for the organization.
+Finally, as a project manager, the person needs to understand how each type of digital project works to create useful marketing material for the organization.

 Next, the person must complete formal training to become an effective project manager.
 The program will cover how to plan and organize a project, create marketing materials and strategies, conduct customer service interactions, interact with a wide variety of stakeholders, and track a project effectively.
 Finally, the person must undergo extensive training to gain the skills necessary to plan, prepare, and execute the project.
 The program will also give the candidate the skills to build teams and work with other industry professionals to promptly complete the project.

-To become a successful DPM, a person must be able to work as an independent contractor to complete the task of planning and monitoring the work of his or her team and leading and managing the overall project.
+To become a successful DPM, a person must work as an independent contractor to complete the task of planning and monitoring the work of their team and leading and managing the overall project.
 Since project managers must communicate regularly with their team members, they need to be familiar with communication tools such as email, teleconferencing, voice, and instant messaging.
 Although the program provides an excellent platform for communication, the DPM must speak face-to-face with the client.
-To be successful, a candidate must have the ability to communicate effectively with his or her clients and maintain a good working relationship with the people involved in the process.
+To be successful, a candidate must have the ability to communicate effectively with their clients and maintain a good working relationship with the people involved in the process.

 Become a Successful Digital Project Manager

 - PMP Certification Exam Prep Project Management – Online Training Programs

 - PMI-ACP Exam Prep Workshop and Online Learning

 - Agile and Scrum Fundamentals Workshops and Online Learning